qmk/qmk_firmware/docs/reference_info_json.md

 * `bootloader`
     * The bootloader in use on the keyboard.
 Required if `development_board` is not specified.
 * `development_board`
-    * The the microcontroller development board, if applicable.
+    * The microcontroller development board, if applicable.
     * Example: `"promicro"`
 * `pin_compatible`
     * The form factor of the development board, if applicable.
 Must be one of `elite_c`, `promicro`.